 About the Project

 Siemens Mobility is making changes to the office's infrastructure, re-organizing them in a way that employees can bring their children with them, creating a harmonious space where children can be entertained in their parent's workspace.

 The new offices will include furniture, toys, and other amenities for the children.
 One of the projects they had in mind to include was an app, where the children can learn more about where their parents work.

 Requirements for the App

-Goal: Children should have fun while getting touch with Siemens Mobility brand and product portfolio.
+Goal: Children should have fun while getting in touch with the Siemens Mobility brand and product portfolio.